nie-ine/e-editiones/n3-rule-based-machine-reasoning.markdown

 ## The semantics in the machine
 Once having domain ontologies as formal dictionaries and RDF-data expressed by them, a machine can interpret their semantics, i.e. reason upon them, thanks to the built-in logic of the formal standard languages in which the ontologies and data are expressed.
 A machine reasoner is software that has basic built-in functionality and needs **inference units or rules** to derive new data from existing data, consuming ontologies, and data.
-Built-in functions are for instance mathematical (e.g. addition and subtraction), and logical operations (e.g. implication), and others like string manipulation (e.g. matches and replace).
+Built-in functions are for instance mathematical (e.g. addition and subtraction) or logical operations (e.g. implication) and others like string manipulation (e.g. matches and replace).
 A short description of the [advantages](/semantic-web-technology-advantages#machine-reasoning) of machine reasoning (MR) is in the SWT part.
 Basic rules, e.g. for model-theoretic inference (e.g. for subsumption and transitivity), and temporal reasoning, can come with a reasoner or have to be created or reused from other developers.
 Rules for processing own domain data have to be created.
 Rules are expressed in the [Notation 3 language](/semantic-web-technology-introduction#notation-3-language), hence called N3-rules.
-Also rules are declared by using domain ontologies, but also external ontologies providing specific properties to invoke the built-in functions fo the reasoner.
+Rules are declared by using domain ontologies but also external ontologies providing specific properties to invoke the built-in functions fo the reasoner.

 The following namespaces contain general external ontologies for N3-rule declaration:
 	<http://www.w3.org/2000/10/swap/string#>